-Simultaneously, researchers have embarked on a series of research activities regarding LLMrelated works, where a number of literature reviews or survey papers have been produced [36, 87, 506].
-Table 1 summarises some of these.
+Simultaneously, researchers have embarked on a series of research activities regarding LLM-related works, where a number of literature reviews or survey papers have been produced [36, 88, 508].
+Table 1 summarises some of the key ones as of the time of publishing this article.
 However, these related studies have limitations.
-They either focus narrowly on a single SE scope, such as the application of LLMs in software testing [448] and natural-language-to-code (NL2Code) tasks [526], or they are primarily centered on Machine Learning (ML) or Deep Learning (DL) models [452, 466, 509], overlooking more advanced and recently emerged LLM applications, such as ChatGPT [317], which are increasingly finding applications within the SE field [269, 400, 427, 475].
-Alternatively, they merely offer a preliminary exploration of the performance of LLMs in various SE tasks through empirical experiments [74, 275, 400, 493, 521], or analyze existing partially relevant studies to reveal the challenges in this field [85] without conducting a systematic literature survey.
-Furthermore, some works have investigated the application of Code LLMs in SE [543, 564], yet have not fully considered general LLMs like ChatGPT and LLaMA [431], which are also widely applied to various SE tasks [144, 325, 382, 497].
-The integration of LLMs within SE is undoubtedly a complex endeavor, requiring key considerations including the choice of the right model, comprehension of the unique features of different LLMs, devising pre-training and fine-tuning strategies, handling of data, evaluation of outcomes, and surmounting implementation challenges [526].
-Despite the burgeoning interest and ongoing explorations in the field, a detailed and systematic review of LLMs' application in SE has been notably absent
+They either focus narrowly on a single SE task, such as the application of LLMs in software testing [450] and natural-language-to-code (NL2Code) tasks [529], or they are primarily centered on Machine Learning (ML) or Deep Learning (DL) models [454, 468, 511], overlooking more advanced and recently emerged LLM applications, such as ChatGPT [319], which are increasingly finding applications within the SE field [271, 402, 429, 477].
+Alternatively, some merely offer a preliminary exploration of the performance of LLMs in various SE tasks through empirical experiments [75, 277, 402, 495, 524], or analyze existing partially relevant studies to reveal the challenges in this field [86] without conducting a systematic literature review.
+Furthermore, some works have investigated the application of Code LLMs in SE [548, 567], yet have not fully considered general LLMs like ChatGPT and LLaMA [433], which are also being widely applied to various SE tasks [145, 326, 383, 499].
+The integration of LLMs within SE is a complex endeavor, requiring several key considerations including the choice of the right model, comprehension of